esphome/esphome-docs/components/external_components.rst

 *******

 Components are initially cloned into a cache directory, then the repository is checked for updates (via *git pull*) after the ``refresh:`` time passes since last check.

-You can make ESPHome check the repository every time by setting this option to ``0s``, however since ESPHome is validating the configuration continuously while using the dashboard or the vscode extension, it is not recommended to set this value to less than a few minutes to avoid validation slow down and excesive repository checks.
+You can make ESPHome check the repository every time by setting this option to ``0s``, however since ESPHome is validating the configuration continuously while using the dashboard or the vscode extension, it is not recommended to set this value to less than a few minutes to avoid validation slow down and excessive repository checks.

-Likewise, you can set this setting to ``never`` and ESPHome will never **update** the repository.
+Likewise, you can set this setting to ``never`` and ESPHome will never **update** the repository, useful e.g. when ``ref`` points to a **tag**.

 See Also
 --------